EliasAsche/COP4331_FinalProject/src/main/java/oop/project/library/argument/README.md

 For the argument system, the main goal was to keep it polymorphic and not tie it to one specific type.
 That is why the core design is built around ArgumentType<T> instead of hardcoding logic for stuff like int, double, or LocalDate.
 That made it easier to support custom parsing and then later add enum support too.

 Another design choice was keeping validation attached to the argument itself.
-Instead of putting checks all over the scenarios, stuff like ranges, choices, and regex validation can live directly on the argument through validate(...).
+Instead of putting checks all over the scenarios, stuff like ranges, choices, and regex validation can live directly on the argument through validate().
 That kept the scenarios a lot cleaner.

 I also added ArgumentException as a dedicated runtime exception for argument parsing and validation errors.
 The main point there was just to make the error handling more consistent so the rest of the library is not dealing with random generic runtime exceptions from the argument side.